jpromanonet/simpleStockPrice/README.md

 http://localhost:8502
 ```

-Remember! you can change the ticker handler in the "tickerSymbol" variable and the time range for Close prices and volume in the "period" paramenter for tickerDf function.
+Remember! you can change the ticker handler in the "tickerSymbol" variable and the time range for stock information in the "period" paramenter for tickerDf function.